 The Famous Mackinac Island Fudge

 Once we’d had our fill of history, it was time to fill up on fudge.
 For anyone with a sweet tooth like mine, this is a classic case of burying the lead…deep, deep burial.
-One of the things Mackinac Island is most famous for is its fudge.
+One of the best things to do on Mackinac Island is eat fudge.
 In fact, tourists are nicknamed “fudgies” by the locals because we tend to eat a lot of it.
+There’s even a Michigan ice cream brand that has a flavor named after it.
 I’ve had fudge at plenty of other places over the years, and even tried my hand at making some of my own, but nothing has managed to come close to the flavor and texture of Mackinac Island fudge.
 I don’t know what kind of magic they use to create this delicious dessert, but it’s unlike anything else.

 My stated goal for the afternoon was to eat myself sick on fudge samples, so we set off to find the first shop.
 Most frequent visitors have a favorite fudge shop that they’ll swear by, but I’ll eat any and all options.
 There are several big names that have multiple shops along the main drag, but I’ve gotten my fudge fix from the little counter inside the Murray Hotel on my last couple of visits.

-Its exterior doesn’t scream “FUDGE” like most of the other shops do, but I like the Murray Hotel because they have wacky flavors that you don’t get in some of the other fudge shops.
+Its exterior doesn’t scream “FUDGE” like most of the other shops do, but I like the fudge at the Murray Hotel on Mackinac Island because they have wacky flavors that you don’t get in some of the other shops.
 They have a little counter in the front of the hotel lobby that is easy to miss if you’re not looking for it.
-I went for s’mores, Butterfinger, cookie dough, and classic cookies and cream this time around.
+I went for s’mores, Butterfinger, cookie dough, and classic cookies and cream flavors this time around.
 They also had offerings like orange creamsicle, caramel apple pie, something blueberry, and tiger fudge in addition to the classics that you can get anywhere.
 Out of my four fudge flavors, I ended up liking the s’mores best.

 With our fudge in tow, we wandered through some of the rest of the shops downtown browsing for souvenirs we didn’t really need and a Christmas ornament that I wanted since collecting them during my travels has become a habit for me.